origamitower/purr/design/idea/0002-pattern-matching.md

 ## Extractors

 Pattern matching in most languages is not extensible, and it's also not possible to maintain encapsulation as it has to be able to look at the internals (structure) of a value.
-Origami enforces encapsulation using unforgeable references for projecting values out of a record structure, which gets rid of the encapsulation problems, but makes some patterns very cumbersome to write.
+Purr enforces encapsulation using unforgeable references for projecting values out of a record structure, which gets rid of the encapsulation problems, but makes some patterns very cumbersome to write.

 To address this, we use an idea inspired by Scala's extractors.
 Besides record patterns, we allow _extractor_ patterns.
 An extractor is just an object providing a method labelled `unapply`, invoked with the keys we're interested in and the value.
 The method then returns either a public record with (at least) the labels we've asked for, if it can provide one, or `Nothing`.
 The record pattern is then matched agains the returned value.